How to Export Raw Data from Google Analytics

 - Where to store collected data

-- The data you see in Google Analytics reports is always processed, and much of that processing is beyond your control.
+- The data you see in Google Analytics reports is always aggregated, and this process is beyond control.

-Fortunately, most of these complications can be managed by collecting raw GA data.
-Sounds exciting, doesn’t it?
-Let’s find out how to get that data!
+Fortunately, most of these problems can be solved with raw data.
+Pretty cool, huh?
+Let’s figure out how to get raw data.

 Four ways to gather raw data